 Winners by Category

-After this thorough analysis, results are clear:
+After this thorough analysis, the results are clear:

 - Cost: Washables (minimum 80% savings)